 Be careful.
 The reversing button cannot prevent all injuries.

 LOOK WHERE YOU'RE GOING

-Always be alert to the area around you and watch where you are walking.
+Always be alert around you and watch where you are walking.
 You could be pinned or crushed if you are caught between the truck and walls, racks or other fixed objects.